MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Paper Info :

 Noncrystalline, glassy, amorphous SiO forms when SiO is cooled rapidly.
-The txt file matches the table in Palik for the most part, when imaginary indices were missing Kramers-Kronig was preformed to fill in the gap.
+The txt file matches the table in Palik for the most part, when imaginary indices were missing a spline interpolation was preformed to fill in the gap.
 Palik compiled the data from many different sources.
 Reports 0.04959 - 14 um.
 --------------
 Wetzel (2013)